 Description

-DESCRIPTION: Moreton Pinkney War Memorial is located within the churchyard of the Church of St Mary (Grade II* listed) in close proximity to several Grade II listed headstones.
+Moreton Pinkney War Memorial is a First World War memorial that was erected in 1920 and unveiled by Sir Arthur Dryden.
+It is situated within the churchyard of the Church of St Mary, which is a Grade II* listed building, and is near several Grade II listed headstones.

-It consists of a stone Latin cross in the Celtic style with carved knot work detail on the front (east) face.
-The shaft rises from a tapering square plinth, surmounting a two stepped base on a narrow, square block.
+The memorial features a stone Latin cross designed in the Celtic style, with intricate carved knot work detail on the front (east) face.
+The cross stands on a tapering square plinth, which is elevated by a two-stepped base that rests on a narrow square block.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.